-Stephen Sossaman is a writer, speaker, teacher, and teacher-trainer.
-He is Professor Emeritus of English on the faculty of Westfield State University in Massachusetts, where he taught creative writing and literature for many years.
+Stephen Sossaman is Professor Emeritus of English on the faculty of Westfield State University in Massachusetts, where he taught creative writing and literature for many years.

 He retired early to spend more time writing.
 After time in Charlottesville, San Francisco, and New York City, he lived in Napa, California, where he was appointed to the Napa County Arts and Culture Advisory Committee, and was a judge for three years in Napa’s Poets Out Loud competition.
 Then a year in West Hollywood.
 He now lives in Burbank, California.